luftj/secret_votes/README.md

 You are only allowed to see the results, after you have given a vote.

-## Features

-* sends emails via SMTP to invite all users to vote!
-* Full localisation.
-To add a new language, run `pybabel init -i messages.pot -d app/translations -l <iso-code>`, edit the new .pot file in `app/translations/<iso_code>/LC_MESSAGES/messages.po` and create a pull request!

 ## To do
 * prettier front end
 * block result viewing for specific time or until number of votes reached